SungJJinKang/EveryCulling/README.md

 ## Feature

+- View Frustum Culling using SIMD
+- Software Occlusion Culling
+- Screen Space AABB Area Culling ( Project Entity's AABB bount to Screen Space, if Aread of Projected AABB is less than setting, Cull it )

 **Transform Data of Entities is stored linearlly to maximize utilizing SIMD**.
 **Solve frustum intersection parallelly in multiple threads.**